Examples of simple search queries in Azure AI Search

 Example 2: Look up by ID

-When returning search results in a query, a logical next step is to provide a details page that includes more fields from the document.
-This example shows you how to return a single document using Lookup Document by passing in the document ID.
+After search results are returned, a logical next step is to provide a details page that includes more fields from the document.
+This example shows you how to return a single document using Get Document by passing in the document ID.

 GET /indexes/hotels-sample-index/docs/41?api-version=2024-07-01

 All documents have a unique identifier.
 If you're using the portal, select the index from the Indexes tab and then look at the field definitions to determine which field is the key.
-Using REST, the Get Index call returns the index definition in the response body.
+In the REST API, the GET Index call returns the index definition in the response body.

-Response for the above query consists of the document whose key is 41.
-Any field that is marked as "retrievable" in the index definition can be returned in search results and rendered in your app.
+The response for the preceding query consists of the document whose key is 41.
+Any field that is marked as retrievable in the index definition can be returned in search results and rendered in your app.

 {